Deepakvk18/Maven-Challenge---Northwind-Traders-Sales/README.md

 Contains details about shipping companies, including shipper ID and company name.

 ### Table: Iso Countries (Downloaded from Internet)
-COntains details about the region, COuntry ISO codes, Country Name, region name, sub-region name etc.,
+Contains details about the region, Country ISO codes, Country Name, region name, sub-region name etc.,

 ## Entity Relationship Diagram
 Note: In the ER Diagram, there is no order_details table as the order_details table is merged with the order table